mflis/sentiment-analysis/notes/remarks.md

 experiments on tf-idf + simple network example

 https://medium.com/towards-data-science/activation-functions-and-its-types-which-is-better-a9a5310cc8f
-- `relu` is good but only as intermediate layer (when used as output/last activation it performs worse than random guess) -
+- `relu` is good but only as intermediate layer (when used as output/last activation it performs worse than random guess)(it's not designed to work with binary crossentropy)
+- `softmax` (as the last activation) - for some reason it doesn't learn anything.
+It always predicts 1, AUC is 0.5
+- open question: why soft max performed so badly?

+# weight initializations
+- change initializer from RandomNormal to `glorot_uniform (Xavier)` made huge difference (from AUC aroud 0.5 to AUC about 0.8)

 # feed-forward network